jwowillo/band/README.md

 `band` is a c++ media-library.

+The library tries to allow allow cross-platform applications to be created in the simplest way possible while maintaining flexibility.

-The focus of the UI component is on controls.
+The focus of the UI-component is on controls.
 The controls are meant to be building blocks that can be composed into more complicated controls.

+Assets are compiled into the program itself.
+This prevents having to be concerned about bundling assets differently for different platforms.

 ## Dependencies